On the horizontal compression of dag-derivations in minimal purely implicational logic: Conclusion and further research

 \section{Conclusion and further research}

 We think we succeeded to a high degree in almost all of the contributions listed in the second paragraph of the introduction.
 One of the primary purposes of this report is to provide a comprehensive technical presentation of the Horizontal Compression method to compact propositional proofs in $M_{\imply}$.
 Using this report, other researchers or we can use a prover assistant to formalize the proof of soundness preservation, termination and even the polynomial upper bound.
 We think that maybe the last one because having traditional estimative techniques on data structures might not need formal proof.
 The experimental part lacks a comparison with Ziv-Lempel method.
 It will follow soon.
 We advocate that the compression of proofs and their corresponding efficient verification is a research goal {\it per se}.
 It can be taken independently from our theoretical proofs already published.
 Concerning them, we currently work to improve our arguments to have shorter and more intuitive ones.
 The fact that nowadays we are concerned with assisted proofs on the compression method shown here is already a research goal {\it per se}.
+Currently we are working on a LEAN formalization of the soundness preservation of {\bf HC} concerning the $MUE$ rules, i.e., the Moving Up Edges.
+This allows us to conclude that the compressed {\bf DLDS} obtained is a simple graph, except for the leaves, i.e., the nodes having Ancestor rules arriving at them.
+In this way we cannot ensure that this kind of almost simple {\bf DLDS} cannot have a polynomial size bound on the number of nodes of the its underlying graph.
+It may have a leaf $u$ with the cardinality of the cardinality of the set $\{\langle v,u\rangle : \langle v,u\rangle\in E_A\}$ bigger than any polynomial on the number of nodes of the underlying graph of the {\bf DLDS}.
+It is important to note, on the other hand, that the size of a the set above, when $u$ is not a leaf, is empty, so the underlying graph, without the leaves is trivially simple, including for edges in $E_A$.
+This is a direct consequence of the definition of validity of {\bf DLDS}s.

 \textbf{Acknowledgments} { This work arose in the context of term- and proof-compression research supported by the ANR/DFG projects \negthinspace \emph{HYPOTHESES} and \emph{ BEYOND LOGIC} [DFG grants 275/16-1, 16-2, 17-1] and the CNPq project\emph{\ Proofs: Structure, Transformations and Semantics} [grant 402429/2012-5].
 The first author, Haeusler, wants to thank very much prof. Lew Gordeev, his co-author and co-responsible for many of the ideas in a first version of {\bf HC} compression method on Natural Deduction proofs.
 Nowadyas we intend to use the {\bf HC} algorithm in a alternative proof, more concrete, way to prove what we proved in \cite{GH2020,GH2022,GH2022arxiv} and that we presented in Logic Coloquium 2021, see abstract in \cite{GHLogicColoquium2021}.
 We would like to thank L. C. Pereira and all colleagues in PUC-Rio for their contribution as well as P. Schroeder-Heister (EKUT) and M. R. F. Benevides (UFRJ) For their support of these projects.
 Special thanks go to S. Buss and R. Dyckhoff for their valuable comments during the preparation of \cite{GH2019}}.
 We thank Robinson Callou for accepting the chalenge to formalize the results presented in this article in $L\exists\forall N$.
 One of the authors is grateful to Leonardo de Moura for the constant motivation to have the formalization of the {\bf HC} compression in some ITP.
 There is a huge group of people that should be listed in the ackowlegdements.
 There is no list of names in this part of the article to avoid any mistaken omission.